Home

 In keeping with its origins, the Princess brand was revived in 1989 with the launching of the Royal Princess Hotels, five of which are in Bangkok:

-Bel-Aire Princess Sukhumvit Grand China Princess Chinatown
+Bel-Aire Bangkok Sukhumvit (Sukhumvit) Grand China Hotel (Chinatown)

-Pathumwan Princess MBK Centre Royal Princess Larn Luang
+Royal Princess Larn Luang Hotel (Khaosan)

-Royal Princess Srinakarin Hotel
+Dusit Princess Srinakarin Hotel (Bang Na)

-By 1991, the Dusit group went beyond Thailand into the international hotel scene with Dusit hotels in Balikpapan Indonesia (1994), Dusit Mangga Dua Jakarta (1994), Dusit Hotel Nikko Manila (1995), Dusit Inya Lake Resort Yanggon and Dusit Dubai (2001).
+By 1991, the Dusit group went beyond Thailand into the international hotel scene with Dusit hotels in:

-For her contributions to tourism, Chainut Piyaoui was awarded the aristocratic title Thanpuying, the highest royal decoration awarded to women.
-Officially called Knight Grand Commander (Second class, higher grade) of the Most Illustrious Order of Chula Chom Klao, this title was bestowed upon her by His Majesty the King on the 53rd anniversary of Coronation Day on 5 May 2000.
+Officially called Knight Grand Commander (Second class, higher grade) of the Most Illustrious Order of Chula Chom Klao, this title was bestowed upon her by His Majesty the King Rama IX on the 53rd anniversary of Coronation Day on 5 May 2000.

 Over five decades with Thanpuying Chainut Piyaoui as Chairperson and Managing Director, the Princess has grown into the flagship Dusit Thani Hotel Bangkok which in turned has sprouted 20 hotels in Thailand and the region - a feat in individual enterprise.